 ❌ Top-up via EZ-Link app

 EZ-Link cards can also be topped up via the EZ-Link app, either on an ad-hoc basis or via Auto Top-Up.

 Again, this isn’t the right path to take.
 While it was possible in the past to earn 2 mpd on Auto Top-Up (then called EZ-Reload) with the HSBC Revolution or up to 1.4 mpd with the Standard Chartered Visa Infinite, both have been nerfed.

 ✔ Pay via SimplyGo

-What MCC does SimplyGo code as?
+What MCC do SimplyGo transactions code as?

-SimplyGo transactions code as MCC 4111: Transportation- Suburban and Local Commuter Passenger, including Ferries.
+Regardless of whether you pay with Visa or Mastercard, SimplyGo transactions code as MCC 4111: Transportation- Suburban and Local Commuter Passenger, including Ferries.

-They will appear on your bank statement as BUS/MRT.
+SimplyGo transactions will appear on your bank statement as BUS/MRT.